How to Make Sauerkraut at Home | Simple Fermentation Recipe

 Transferring and sweetening

 Strain and Sweeten: Strain out all the solid ingredients using a fine mesh strainer or cheesecloth.
 Squeeze out all the liquid.
 Then, add your raw organic honey to taste.
 The amount of honey you use can vary based on personal preference.
-Generally, start with about 1/4 to 1/2 cup of honey per quart of strained Fire Cider.
+Generally, start with about ¼ to ½ cup of honey per quart of strained Fire Cider.
 You can adjust the sweetness to your liking by adding more or less honey.
-Remember, aside from adding sweetness, honey also contributes additional health benefits to your Fire Cider.
+Remember, aside from adding sweetness, honey also contributes all the goodies to your Fire Cider.

 Bottle in Amber Glass: Transfer your strained and sweetened Fire Cider into amber glass bottles.
 Do this because amber glass protects the mixture from light, ensuring it stays potent for longer.